Grow your own rocket because of its sulforaphane, folate and vitamin K.

 So, too rocket by any other name, like arugula, would taste just as good.
 It was a very commonly used herb in ages past but lost its popularity until more recent times.
 Now we grow it every year; one more coloured food you can add to your count.

-Those who enjoy at least seven different coloured salads and fruits every day, researchers have found have over a 30% lower all cause of death; that is massive.
+Those who enjoy at least seven different coloured salads and fruits every day, researchers have found have over a 30 percent lower all cause of death; that is massive.
 The reasons are complex but because of the antiinflammatory properties and the richness of the phytochemicals and vitamins we enjoy a greater sense of well-being.

 Pesto is traditionally made with sweet basil, but a variation try using rocket as the herb.
 I'm never tied down by a recipe, and differing adventures and experiments are what make for fun in the kitchen.